MysteryPancake/Houdini-Fun/README.md

 VEX has `#include` as well, but sadly it only works if you put the file in a specific Houdini directory.

 Luckily there's a secret way to reuse code without `#include`!
-It's used in a couple of LABS nodes.
+I found it in a couple of LABS nodes.

 First add any node with a string property.
 It can be a wrangle, a null or anything else.
 In the string property, type the functions you want to share.